 - The trope title was lampshaded in the underwater sourcebook Blood-Dimmed Tides, with a sidebar explaining that the book doesn't say anything about Atlantis because it has been done to death.
 The book featured a great deal of material for getting regular groups underwater, but nobody really paid any attention, and the new threats (like the Lovecraftian Chulorviah) were left alone in later books.

-- Also ignored were most of the aquatic supplements for Dungeons & Dragons.
+- Most of the aquatic supplements for Dungeons & Dragons were ignored.
 Or any tabletop RPG, really.

 - There's also the sunken cities of the Aboleth.
 But then few adventurers would survive a visit, so it rarely comes into play.

 - The "Savage Tide" adventure path published in Dungeon magazine kept getting close to providing aquatic adventures, but never quite delivered.
 The adventurers explore an ancient ruined Aboleth city, and find that it's in ruins because a magical artifact drove all the water out of it leaving it stranded in an enormous air bubble.
 Then later the plot takes the party to a plane known as "The Deep", home realm of an evil deep-sea god, and it turns out to be a pretty ordinary island in a storm-tossed but otherwise normal ocean surface.
 The most common demonic minions encountered there were the vulture-like Vrocks.

 - It's kind of a running joke among roleplaying gamers that aquatic races exist to pad out the page count of monster manuals.